sagnikchatterjee450/sagnikchatterjee450/README.md

 - My full name is Sagnik Chatterjee.
 - I am a 15 year old learning full stack web, python, Java developer based in India who want to dive into this ocean of tech, information, programming and understanding.
 - Top 5 at Teen Tech San Francisco.
-- I am currently working at [Tezucka](https://tezucka.xyz) as Chief Executive Officer
+- I am currently working at [Tezucka](https://tezucka.xyz) as Chief Executive Officer.
 - and also collaborating with [Anish Mandal](https://github.com/anish-mandal), CTO of Tezucka.
-- You can see my current status and contact me through [linkedin.com](https://www.linkedin.com/in/sagnik-chatterjee-0bab96184
+- You can see my current status and contact me through [Linkedin](https://www.linkedin.com/in/sagnik-chatterjee-0bab96184).
 - Checkout my Hackathon projects here!
 [Devpost Sagnik Chatterjee](https://devpost.com/sagnikchatterjee450).